 Related: Also review Team Drives limits and observe these technical limitations when migrating data or organizing content.

-Take the time to plan out your Team Drive(s) structure before you submit the request.
+Take the time to plan out your Team Drive(s) structure before you create one.
 Some questions to ask yourself:

 - How many Team Drives do you need?
-There is no limit to how many Team Drives you can request.
+There is no limit to how many Team Drives you can create.

 Note: Everyone in a Team can at least see a document in that Team Drive and you cannot share at the sub-folder level.
 If you need a smaller group of people to have access to a particular set of documents, a new Team Drive is needed.